BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 Overall it was a fairly user-friendly experience.
 The drawbacks for me are:
 * From a security perspective, the standalone authentication process introduces a new attack service to worry about.
 * I couldn't upload directly into the preferred S3 bucket.
-* Although the cost is theoretically elastic, minimum charges and long initialisation times ran up a bill of $0.27, which is high compared to the home-made EC2 options below.
+* Although the cost is theoretically elastic, minimum charges and long initialisation times ran up a usage bill of $0.27, which is high compared to the home-made EC2 options below, and on top a whopping $4.19 Windows licencing charge (payable per month).

 ### Windows Server over RDP
 Previously my preferred method, one can create a vanilla Windows Server virtual machine using Amazon EC2, billed per hour.